Datera/ddct/README.md

 }
 ```

-When writing a check, the following functions should be used to denote success,
+When writing a check, the following functions should be used to denote warning
-warning and failure and are imported from common:
+and failure and are imported from common:

-Success: sf(test_name)
-Warning: wf(test_name, reason, id)
+Warning: wf(reason, id)
-Failure: ff(test_name, reason, id)
+Failure: ff(reason, id)

-Where "test_name" is the category of the test, for example ARP, "reason" is the
-human readable reason for test failure (or warning) and "id" is the manually
+Where "reason" is the human readable reason for test failure (or warning) and
-created unique ID for the failure.
+"id" is the manually created unique ID for the failure.
+A test that returns
+without calling "wf" or "ff" is considered a "success".

 IDs can be created by taking the first section of a UUID4 ID and uppercasing it.
 In python this can be accomplished via